alixaxel/halBox/README.md

 halBox
 ======

-A set of Bash scripts to set up and tweak your Ubuntu Server.
+Bash script with a bit of unicornian magic dust to set up and tweak your Debian/Ubuntu server.

 Usage
 =====